xtdb/xtdb-tutorial/5-match.nextjournal.md

 (format-stock-check (stock-check :encompass-trade :units/Au))
 ```

-You explain to Ubuku that this time, because you have both `match` operations in the same transaction, the trade does not go through.
+You explain to Ubuku that this time because you have both `match` operations in the same transaction, the trade does not go through.
 The accounts remain the same, even though the failing `match` was the second operation.

 Ubuku thanks you.